weitblicker/weitblick-website/README.md

 To enable the login via Microsoft OAuth2 with the official Weitblick intranet accounts visit [this site](http://localhost:8000/admin/sites/site/1/change/) and set the domain name to `localhost:8000`.

+## Django translations

+To update the translations do the following inside the `wbcore` directory

+    django-admin makemessages
+    django-admin makemessages -d djangojs

+For the first time you may have to run `django-admin makemessages -l de` or similar for each language.
+Fill the translation for newly added translated stings to `wbcore/locale/de/LC_MESSAGES/django.po` and `.../djangojs.po`.
+Finally compile the messeges

+    django-admin compilemessages

 ## FAE (Frequently Appearing Errors)

 - **no such table when database is empty**: Run Database Migration